noseglasses/papageno/README.md

 candidates of the most recently marked furcation.

-If a furcation has no further child nodes, that were not yet tried for matchesr, the search continues with the second latest furcation.
+If a furcation has no further child nodes, that were not yet tried for matches, the search continues with the second latest furcation.
 Thus, if necessary all partially matching parts of the search tree are traversed when searching for a matching pattern.